circularmachines/VideoSnippets2/README.md

 - Extract audio using FFmpeg
 - Automatic transcription with timestamps using OpenAI Whisper API
 - Extract frames from key moments in the video
+- AI-powered content analysis with GPT-4o
+- Automatic snippet generation based on objects and actions
-- View transcriptions with associated frames
+- View transcriptions with associated frames and snippets
 - Modern web interface with real-time progress tracking

 ## Project Structure